-The results of a screening test will provide you with information on the risk of your unborn baby having Down's syndrome.
-It does not give you a definite diagnosis or a definite answer.
-You can then choose whether to go on to have further diagnostic tests.
 Only diagnostic tests will give you a definite answer (these are amniocentesis and chorionic villus sampling.
 These are not screening tests.
-They are, however, included here as they may be required if a screening test is abnormal.
+They are, however, included here as they may be offered if a screening test is abnormal.
 Diagnostic tests are invasive prenatal tests and carry a small risk of miscarriage (approximately 1 in 200).

 You do not have to have a screening test for Down's syndrome or other genetic conditions if you do not want one.
 If you have a screening test and it shows a higher chance of Down's syndrome, Edwards' syndrome or Patau's syndrome you do not have to a diagnostic test.
 Find out more about prenatal screening and diagnosis of Down's syndrome.

 A final point

 The above tests are the usual routine tests offered to all pregnant women.
 If you have symptoms or problems which suggest pregnancy complications, various other examinations and tests may be advised.
 See your midwife or doctor if you have any concerns about your pregnancy, or if you wish to discuss any tests in more detail.

 Amniocentesis and Chorionic Villus Sampling; Royal College of Obstetricians and Gynaecologists (June 2010 - updated October 2021)